Cytology

 When to have a cytology?

-It is recommended that the cytology test be carried out in the first phase of the cycle, at least two days after the end of menstruation, but no later than 14 days before the next bleeding period.
+It is recommended that the cytological examination be carried out in the first phase of the cycle, at least two days after the end of menstruation, but no later than 14 days before the next bleeding period.
 Optimally, cytology is taken around day 10 of the cycle.
-During the two days preceding the cervical smear, there should be no intercourse or use of vaginal preparations, lubes or spermicides.
+Do not have intercourse or use vaginal preparations, lubes or spermicides in the two days preceding the cervical smear.

 Cytology at Invimed